curlyeje/Elliott_Portfolio/Bike Sales Excel Project/README.md

 # Bike_Sales_Data

+The dataset is designed to help analyze customer demographics and behaviors to understand who is likely to purchase a bicycle.
+It is likely used for predictive modeling, segmentation, or business decision-making in a retail or marketing context.

-I was able to complete this project using Microsoft Excel.
-The project topic was on Regional Bike Sales,and how many people purchased or did not purchase bikes.
-The questions that needed to be ansewered are as follows:
+I successfully completed this project using Microsoft Excel, focusing on Regional Bike Sales and analyzing patterns among individuals who purchased or did not purchase bicycles.
+The goal was to answer key business questions related to customer demographics and purchasing behavior:

-What Gender purchased the most bikes with respect to their average income?
+Which gender purchased the most bikes, and how does this relate to their average income?
-How many people purchased bikes with respect to their daily commute?
+How does daily commute distance affect the likelihood of purchasing a bike?
-What age bracket purchased the most bikes?
+Which age bracket had the highest number of bike purchases?
-The first stage was the Data Cleaning Stage.
-The Data Cleaning Stage involved removing duplicates, standardizing the data, removing NULL or Blank values if necessary, and removing unnecessary columns.
-The second stage was creating a pivot table that dissected the three questions that needed to be solved.
-A dashboard was created to further then investigate the data by utlizing slicers to filter out the data with respect to Marital Status, Region, and Education.
-This was an additive just in case stakeholders wanted to filter out some of these domains in the near future.
-Here is what I found very interesting when answering these questions.
+The project was carried out in multiple stages:

+Data Cleaning:

+Data Analysis & Pivot Table Creation:
+In the second stage, I built a pivot table to explore and break down the three central questions.
+This helped in identifying clear trends and comparisons across demographic groups.

+Dashboard Design:
+To enhance interactivity and insight delivery, I created a dashboard using slicers that allow filtering the data by Marital Status, Region, and Education Level.
+This feature was added with stakeholders in mind, allowing them to explore specific segments of interest dynamically.

+Key Findings:
-Males purchased the most bikes with respect to their average income.
+Males were the leading purchasers of bikes, especially among those with higher average incomes.
-From 0-1 miles, 200 people purchased bikes.
+Among those with a 0–1 mile commute, 200 individuals purchased bikes.
-There were 383 Middle Aged Adults that purchased the most bikes.
+The Middle-Aged Adult group had the highest number of buyers, with 383 purchases recorded.